-On November 18, 1990, Congregation Beth Simchat Torah welcomed a surviving Sefer Torah rescued from the Holocaust.
+On November 18, 1990, Congregation Beit Simchat Torah welcomed a surviving Sefer Torah rescued from the Holocaust.
 A dedication ceremony was held for the scroll whose origins reside in Kladno, Czechoslovakia.

 During the Shoah, the Nazis, looted art treasures from wherever their armies marched.
 They envisioned a permanent exhibition of Jewish relics that would outlive an extinct Jewish race; and to that end, they gathered together the gold and silver artifacts and ritual objects, as well as precious manuscripts and books from decimated temples.
 Among those vast treasures, were a great number of sacred Torah scrolls.
 The Nazis used Jewish prisoners to catalog them in a meticulously numbered and labeled system.

 When the war came to an end, items were beautifully displayed in a state museum in Prague.
 But even with that, it did not guarantee that the Torah scrolls would survive over any great length of time.
 In order for them to do that, they would need to be unrolled from periodically to keep the parchment from perishing.
 The post-war surviving Jewish community was a mere fraction of its previous existence and they lacked the resources to maintain the collection properly.
 It seemed then, that the Torah scrolls were condemned to a slow, but continual, deterioration.